ruszkait/DefQuery/README.md

 This style of usage also eliminates the need to evalute the query, write the results into a container, and then pass this container to the next stage of processing.

 ## Lifecycle of a chain
 * Enumerators can be consumed only once, and then they are "exhausted".
 There is no way to "rewind" the enumerator to the beginning.
+If you want to execute a query multiple times, create copies of it - see the details below.

 * Normally enumerator chains are created on the stack.
 They do not own the underlying container, so it is up to the user to make sure that the container is still alive when the enumeration runs.
 Moreover the user must take care that the iterators used in the enumerator chain are not invalidated when the container changes.
 It is the safest not to change the container when it is being enumerated.